 UTA's FrontRunner began service between Ogden and Pleasant View, a distance of six miles.
 Completion of this portion of the line was delayed when Union Pacific workers were diverted to repair tracks damaged by a landslide near Oakridge, Oregon.
 UTA bus service was used between Ogden and Pleasant View until September 29, 2008, when the track improvements were complete.
 Union Pacific limited FrontRunner to one southbound train in the morning and one northbound in the evening after the Pleasant View station opened to rail traffic.
 Riders were required to transfer from one train to another in Ogden.
 In January 2009 this was increased to three trains for each morning and evening, with one running straight through in each direction, though the other two round trips require transfers between trains.
-(Wikipedia)
+(UTA Frontrunner article on Wikipedia)

 May 5, 2008

 Utah Transit Authority obtained 'quiet zone' status for FrontRunner corridor -- The Utah Transit Authority (UTA) launched service on its 38-mile FrontRunner commuter-rail line last week.
 Now, the entire 38-mile corridor between Salt Lake City and Ogden has been designated a quiet zone -- the longest in the country, according to the authority.
 UTA completed safety improvements at all crossings along the corridor to prevent cars from entering a crossing when the gates are lowered.
 The authority wanted to eliminate train horns because it will be operating more than 60 trains a day.
 (Progressive Railroading, May 6, 2008)

 Opening day for UTA's FrontRunner commuter rail between Salt Lake City and Ogden.
 (UTA press release dated April 26, 2008)